 As an experienced Austin truck accident lawyer practicing in Texas, I’ve seen firsthand the catastrophic injuries our clients have suffered because the truck driver was not paying attention, tired, or even drunk.

 500,000 Truck Accidents each year in the US

 A trucking accident occurs when large trailers (10,000+ lbs.) collide with other vehicles or pedestrians.
 Around 500,000 trucking accidents occur every year in the United States.
 Of these, approximately 5,000 trucking accidents result in fatalities.
-In fact, one out of every eight traffic fatalities involves a trucking collision.
-If you've been injured by an 18-wheeler, you should definitely hire experienced truck accident lawyers.
+One out of every eight traffic fatalities involves a trucking collision.
+If you’ve been injured by an 18-wheeler, you should hire experienced truck accident lawyers.